skolmer/vscode-i18n-tag-schema/README.md

     "i18nTag.schema": "./translation.schema.json",
     "i18nTag.filter": "\\.jsx?$",
     "i18nTag.preprocessor": "./preprocessors/typescript", /* add this if you want typescript support or add a custom preprocessor */
+    "i18nTag.postprocessor": "./postprocessors/po", /* add this if you want to export a PO file format or add a custom postprocessor */
-    "i18nTag.babylonConfig": { /* add this if you want to override the default babylon parser options */ "sourceType": "module",
+    "i18nTag.indention": 2, /* The number of spaces to be used for schema indention. if not set, tabs will be used. */ "i18nTag.babylonConfig": { /* add this if you want to override the default babylon parser options */ "sourceType": "module",
         "plugins": [